danielsaidi/website_danielsaidi/collections/_posts/2010/2010-09-22-animation-disables-font-in-ie.md

 icon:  javascript
 ---

-Yesterday, I built a simple demo page to demonstrate how easy it is to get [fonts.com Web Fonts](https://www.fonts.com/web-fonts) up and running.
-However, as I did, I noticed that Internet Explorer disables custom fonts during animations.
+As I built a simple site to show how easy it is to get [fonts.com Web Fonts](https://www.fonts.com/web-fonts) up and running, I noticed that Internet Explorer disables custom fonts during animations.

-As the animation starts, Internet Explorer started disabling the fonts, falling back to the original fonts.
+As the animation starts, Internet Explorer disables the fonts and resets to the original fonts.

-However, it turns out that it wasn't a limitation in Internet Explorer, but rather a bug in the animation code.
+After some investigation, it turns out that it wasn't a limitation in Internet Explorer, but a bug in the animation code.

 Turns out that this button code's trailing comma made Internet Explorer fail: